 If men had babies, the entire world would have an established comfort level about what goes down in the delivery room.
 Telling your birth story would be a rite of passage.
-The New York Times would feature a daily column on its front page celebrating each miracle with headlines like: “Local Hero Barry Berkowitz Birthed 10 lbs Baby Girl Without Epidural” or “Stephen Colbert’s Emergency C-section”.
+The New York Times would feature a daily column on its front page celebrating each miracle with headlines like: “Local Hero Matthew Loving Birthed 10 lbs Baby Girl Without Epidural” or “Stephen Colbert’s Emergency C-section”.
 Regardless if they were a comedy or tragedy, these stories would be shared and celebrated.

 Growing up, my mother never told me much about the act of childbirth itself.
 She told stories about how my Dad bought a brand new car the day I was born so I could be driven home in air conditioning on a historically hot day in July.
 She told me how my brother was the biggest baby born in the hospital on record (12 lbs).
 She never told me what went down in the delivery room and I never asked.